This continues the Organomic Thesis. If you’re new, you may prefer to start with the

-So we have a realistic range of value here, worth anywhere from 59% – 70% of unadjusted GDP, with a low boundary at 26% and a high at 101%.
-While $91/hr assures overestimate, $10/hr is certain to be well under.
-Go ahead, hire someone to do everything your mom did for you for 18 (or 30) years, for $10/hr.
+To test the realism of the BEA’s base labor estimates, we suggest you go ahead and hire someone to do everything your mom did for you for 18 (or 30) years, for $10/hr.
 We’ll wait, you test the market for that answer.
 It is sad that this is the closest our government has yet come to any recognition of her economic contributions at all.

 It is production to maintain a home.
-What would the real estate market be without homemakers, or live-in handymen?
+What would the real estate market be without homemakers, or live-in handywomen?
 It is production to raise a child.
 Are education, medicine and the sustenance of our people societal debts?
-Or are they Values?
+Or are they values?
 The answers to these questions are not philosophically inert, but reasonably, measurably as large as 3/4 of total GDP.
-That is to say we are leaving trillions of real dollars on the table, even by the most conservative estimates, ignoring from a position of historical patriarchy a major economic sector – because if dad won’t pay, who should?
+That is to say we are leaving trillions of real dollars on the table, even by conservative estimates, ignoring from a position of historical patriarchy a major economic sector – because if dad won’t pay, who should?

 It’s quite the story though really, how we got here.

-Two million years of cultural evolution predates the first agrarian societies, and in this time we developed language, fire, technology itself – weaponry, boats, musical instruments, visual art and the first cookware – religion, monuments, family values and more.
-These are all examples of the accumulation of wealth long before money, as traditions became technology over millions of years, equipping all future generations to address the problems of life with more tools – more inherited Value – than those who came before.
+Two million years of cultural evolution predates the first agrarian societies, 1.7M of those years came even still before homo sapiens, and in this time we developed language, fire, technology itself – weaponry, boats, musical instruments, visual art and the first cookware – religion, monuments, family values and more.
+These are all examples of the accumulation of wealth long before money, as traditions became technology over hundreds of thousands of years, equipping all future generations to address the problems of life with more tools – more inherited value – than those who came before.

 Then, about 12,800 years ago, the comet Clovis struck the Earth, with an explosion that scattered diamonds across the North American continent (scientists believe there’s a very good chance that’s what happened, anyway).
 The world’s climate changed abruptly, mammoths went extinct, and we started farming, tilling soil and shaping the land.
 Sparking greater accumulations, our proto-economy sped up like wildfire.
 In the blink of an evolutionary eye, organized domestication and larger permanent constructions emerged, defining homes, villages and then cities, as families settled in place.